AbhijitL/Gems_hunter_godot/readme.md

 # Gems hunter
 A Game based on classic nokia 3310.
+Theme on/off.

+# limitation:
-limitation: 84X48 resolution
+84X48 resolution

 color:  #c7f0d8 , #43523d only two color.

 sound: only monophonic sound.(one sound at a time).

 # controls